mikeizbicki/lab-consistency/README.md

 (You will have to submit this query as part of the lab submission later.)

 > **Hint:**
-> You will need to use the command `DROP VIEW balances` to delete the view in order to redefine it.
+> You will need to use the command `DROP VIEW balances;` to delete the view in order to redefine it.

 > **Hint:**
 > If you've re-defined the `balances` view correctly, you should get the following output.